harrison314/ColdWatersTelemetry/README.md

 When the game starts, the mod opens a port with an SSE (Server-Sent Events) endpoint (the default is `http://localhost:2222/`), which you can connect to from your own application to process submarine events (events are in JSON format).

+> [!IMPORTANT]
+> The goal of the mod is to allow other developers to create their own programs that process data from _Cold Waters_ or create hardware controls for submarines.

 I created an app for the plugin that displays real-time data on my second monitor (in a web browser).

 ![Cold Waters Web APP](doc/images/CwWebApp.png)